 The agent component is solely responsible for communication between the master and the client.
 The factor component collects all data on the client’s present state then sends it to the Puppet-master.
 Data is compared against the manifest, which is sent to the client (depending on the comparison results).

 Now that we have learned about the puppet architecture in this puppet tutorial, let's take a look at the working of the puppet.

 In a scenario with a master and three clients, each component identifies itself to the others, forming an encrypted channel of communication.
 All data is transferred between the master client flows through this channel.

 The SSL (Secure Socket Layer) Certificates are at the core of this procedure.
 The certificates ensure data passing through an encrypted channel is inaccessible to outside systems.

 An example of this process:

 Based on the information sent, master compiles manifests into catalogs, then sends them to the client.
 Agents execute any required changes and send reports back to the master.
 If a system fails, the master has a record of all system changes for a rollback to a previous working state.
 This procedure can be repeated at regular intervals -- automatic settings to run every 30 minutes, for instance.

 How good is your knowledge of automating IT infrastructures using Puppet?
 Well try answering these Puppet Certification Exam Dumps and find out!

 Now that you have got the basic understanding of Puppet in this puppet tutorial, get a thorough understanding of Puppet by enrolling in an accredited certification course.
-Simplilearn’s Puppet Foundation Training Course provides students with the skills to implement scalable software solutions.
+Simplilearn’s Puppet Foundation Training Course or Devops Bootcamp provides students with the skills to implement scalable software solutions.
 This convenient, flexible program allows students to learn at their own pace and on their schedules.